 Budget and HP Financial Responsibilities

-- Operating Expenses – a broad range of routine maintenance costs to maintain the safety of the community, to prevent deterioration and to repair and replace on an ongoing basis.
+- Operating Expenses – A broad range of routine maintenance costs to maintain the safety of the community, to prevent deterioration and to repair and replace on an ongoing basis.
 Most of our budgets consist of a listing of operating expenses.

 - Reserve Expenses – major non-routine repair/replacement projects for which money is put aside each year so that the funds are available when they are needed.

-- Reserve Study – the art and science of anticipating and preparing for an association’s major repair and replacement expenses.
+- Reserve Study – The art and science of anticipating and preparing for an association’s major repair and replacement expenses.
 At HP we hire a state certified Reserve Specialist to predict the lifespan of each phase and master asset, project how much money will be needed to replace the asset, and determine how much money we need to put into our reserve accounts each year to be able to pay for the replacements when their useful life is over.

-- Fully Funded Reserves – the Florida Condominium Act is very clear: every association must fully fund reserves unless a vote to waive reserves is obtained.
+- Fully Funded Reserves – The Florida Condominium Act is very clear: every association must fully fund reserves unless a vote to waive reserves is obtained.
 Fully funded reserves means that the association elects to follow the Reserve Study and put away the exact amount of money that the Reserve Specialist recommended for that year.
 The Florida Condominium Act requires the Board to mail out the budget showing reserves as fully funded.